-Some overused compositions happen as photographers have a limited knowledge about the possibilities.
+Some overused compositions happen as photographers have limited knowledge about the possibilities.

-This is the act of placing the interest towards the corners of the image, rather than the centre.
+This is the act of placing the interest towards the corners of the image, rather than the center.

 It needs to help reiterate and portray your concept or message. if it doesn’t, it works against the image.

 Read more about these abused rules of photography composition here.

 As we have addressed, the composition is the arrangement of the visual elements in your image.

 You can change how these ingredients relate to one another.

 By changing your perspective and physical location everything changes.
 The type of equipment you use also differentiates the scene.